 Following proper safety procedures during the holiday season should be the main priority of all travelers.
 The National Safety Council (NSC) expects there to be 437 traffic fatalities during the Thanksgiving holiday period and an estimated 50,300 non-fatal disabling injuries.

 If you are injured in a car accident over the holidays, you may be entitled to compensation.
-The car accident attorneys at the Arnold Law Firm are dedicated to protecting the rights of the injured and will provide you with a free consultation to review your claim and determine if you have a case.
+The experienced car accident attorneys in Sacramento at the Arnold Law Firm are dedicated to protecting the rights of the injured and will provide you with a free consultation to review your claim and determine if you have a case.
 We charge no fees unless you receive compensation or a favorable outcome.

 The staff at the Arnold Law Firm wishes you and your family a happy Thanksgiving.